merlab-uw/Klone/Part2.HowToUseSingularities.md

 # Specify the directories and file names as arguments

 DIR1=/media/ubuntu/Herring_aDNA/hybridization_capture/merged_analyses/variants_filtered #where the file lives on my local computer
-FILE=0002.filt.HWE.tidy.snpid.recode.vcf #the file to be copied DIR2=elpetrou@klone.hyak.uw.edu:/gscratch/merlab/elpetrou #where I want the file to go on Klone
+FILE=herring.vcf #the file to be copied DIR2=elpetrou@klone.hyak.uw.edu:/gscratch/merlab/elpetrou #where I want the file to go on Klone

 # Copy the files to Klone with scp